 - mentoring activities on cargo/mail security regulations in view of supporting the Partner States in establishing or further developing their cargo and mail security regulations and programmes, including training requirements for all persons involved in cargo security and in establishing a cargo secure supply chain, requirements for cargo/mail screening, etc.;

 - training activities (Best Practices for Cargo Inspectors) focusing on the development of expertise in monitoring the implementation of cargo and mail security measures by national inspectors; and

 - aviation security audits and on-site evaluations on cargo and mail security in order to evaluate the level of compliance with international standards and propose sustainable procedures for national authorities to implement.

 The implementation of the Project is coordinated by the ECAC Deputy Executive Secretary and the Aviation Security Audit and Capacity Building Officer, supported by an administrative assistant.

 In addition, a pool of short-term experts nominated by ECAC Member States complements the ECAC team for the development and implementation of capacity-building activities.
 ECAC-certified auditors, vulnerability assessors and trainers, who are on the ECAC rosters, are also included for the delivery of activities under the Project.

 The implementation of the Project is designed to take place in a period of three years.
 The kick-off meeting was held in July 2016 in Chisinau (Moldova), followed by subsequent meetings, with the representatives of the European Commission, EASA, ECAC and beneficiary countries.
-Since the end of 2016, several cargo/mail security events have taken place - audits (Azerbaijan, Georgia, Kazakhstan and Ukraine), three workshops on cargo and mail security/screening, two Best Practices for Cargo Inspectors courses and mentoring activities (Armenia, Kazakhstan and Moldova).
+Since the end of 2016, several cargo/mail security events have taken place - audits (Azerbaijan, Georgia, Kazakhstan and Ukraine), three workshops on cargo and mail security/screening, two Best Practices for Cargo Inspectors courses and mentoring activities (Armenia, Kazakhstan, and Republic of Moldova).